Are you wondering how to bathe a baby in a tub? This post is for you.

 When it’s time to get out of the tub, place the towel down first, then carefully take your baby out and wrap them in the towel right away.
 Dry them completely with a pat.
 Put on clean clothes, a new diaper, and any lotions or creams.
 After giving them lots of kisses and hugs, make them comfortable for feeding or napping.

-If baby has a rash, remember to apply a a generous amount of a good rash ointment like this one.
+If baby has a rash, remember to apply a a generous amount of a good rash ointment like the Triple Paste Diaper Rash Cream for Baby.
 Always check with your pediatrician in case baby’s skin needs any special attention to make sure you are using the right products on baby’s sensitive’s skin.

 5. Make it a Routine